bernardjkim/linux-job-worker/README.md

 # linux-job-worker

 This project consists of a Linux job worker and a client interface.
 The worker provides an RPC API to start, stop, and query the status of a job.
-Additionally, the server will provide a method of authentication/authorization.
-The client interface will provide commands to start, stop and query a job.

 ## Design Doc

 - [Google Docs](https://docs.google.com/document/d/1-QvIUmbmiVxjSXkEQQJDLnIlh8yJWYTRquue8eT_Cck/edit?usp=sharing)

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites